enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 > To build your queries, give [IGDB Query Builder](#igdb-query-builder) a try!

-These methods will return **an array with objects** decoded from IGDB response JSON by when the `$count` parameter is false.
+These methods will return **an array of objects** decoded from IGDB response JSON by when the `$count` parameter is false.
 Otherwise, it will execute a count query against the selected endpoint which will return an object with a `count` property holding the sum of the found items.
 The count queries can be filtered with [where](#where) filters.

 `IGDBEndpointException` is thrown in any case of error.